mikhin/AgentPrism/readme.md

 ```

 ## Quick Start

+Here is a minimal example of rendering a trace tree view:

 ```tsx
 // UI components are copied to your project - you own them, customize as needed